rmcclosk/thesis/reading/todo/list.md

 Stochastic mapping, from Alex.

-## nielsen2002mapping

-Stochastic mapping, from Alex.

-## del2012adaptive
+## volz2012simple

-Adaptive tolerance schedules for ABC-SMC, from Alex.
+About phylogenetic clustering, from Art.